 Silence hangs between us.
 Alazne brings her knees up to her chin and wraps her arms around them, then closes her eyes.

 “Asier, a-are you dying?
-Do you have some terminal illness or something to that effect that will take you away from me?
+Do you have a terminal illness or something to that effect that will take you away from me?
 I-I wouldn’t be able to bear it, but if that’s the case, you still need to tell me.
 I need to know in advance.”

 I feel a cold, nasty sensation in my guts as if some organ had teared open.
 I’m a horrible piece of shit, aren’t I. Just the lowliest garbage imaginable.
 I didn’t predict how much refusing to open up was going to hurt the woman who loves me, or maybe I didn’t bother understanding how it would damage her.